pepinpin/nodejs_webServer_v0.2/README.md

 - **this is just the result of an exercise**

 It can :
-- serve static files
+- serves static files
-- handle HEAD and GET requests method
+- handles HEAD and GET requests method
-- handle iframes
+- handles iframes

 ## To Test